Order of the Immaculate Conception of Vila Viçosa: History

 The order was created by King John VI of Portugal in Rio de Janeiro on 6 February 1818, the date of his acclamation, in recognition for the efficient protection of the Kingdom's Spiritual Sovereign (Portugal is known as the Land of Santa Maria since its foundation).
-The Blessed Virgin Mother under the invocation of the Immmaculate Conception (venerated in the Ducal Chapel of the Palace of Vila Viçosa) had earlier been acclaimed "Queen" and Patroness of the kingdom by King John IV on March 25, 1646 following a referendum of the Empire that lasted 6 years and asked subjects: 1.
+The Blessed Virgin Mother under the invocation of the Immaculate Conception (venerated in the Ducal Chapel of the Palace of Vila Viçosa) had earlier been acclaimed "Queen" and Patroness of the kingdom by King John IV on March 25, 1646 following a referendum of the Empire that lasted 6 years and asked subjects: 1.
 If they believed the Blessed Virgin Mary to have been conceived without sin, and 2.
 If they believed that the Blessed Virgin Mary was the physical reigning Queen of Portugal and not just symbolically the Patroness.
 The people answered affirmatively and since the Coronation that took place at Vila Viçosa, the Kings of Portugal never again wore a crown.

 This order distinguished those who proved their loyalty to the Portuguese Royal House in the war against the Bonapartist occupying forces.
 Later, in 1818, a royal decree stated that the Order would be given as a military award in four (4) classes of Grand Cross, Commander, Knight, and Servant.
 Knighthood was given to those who were servants to the king and devoted Catholics to the pope and the Holy Mother.
 The Order was originally limited to twelve Grand Crosses, forty Commanders and one hundred Knights, with the provision for the award of supernumerary Grand Crosses.
 Grand Crosses were usually given to higher nobles who had positions in the Royal Household.
 Lower grades (Commander and below) were granted to lesser nobles who had provided personal service to the King.